-The government has paid out $1.7 billion to cover investor losses to Trustees Executors Limited, which oversees the interests of South Canterbury's 35,000 investors.
-This decision covers all investors, including some that would be ineligible for payment under the guarantee under criteria relating to citizenship and tax residency.
+The Government has paid out $1.7billion to cover investor losses to Trustees Executors Limited which oversees the interests of South Canterbury's 35,000 investors.
+This decision covers all investors including some which would be ineligible for payment under the guarantee under criteria relating to citizenship and tax residency.

-From 1 September 2009, non-bank deposit takers were required to comply with risk management programme guidelines, and from 1 March 2010, long-term issuer credit ratings were required.
+From 1 September 2009 non-bank deposit takers were required to comply with risk management programme guidelines, and from 1 March 2010, long term issuer credit rating was required.

-- require every deposit taker's trust deed to include a maximum limit on aggregate exposures to related parties
+- require every deposit taker's trust deed to include a maximum limit on aggregate exposures to related parties; and

 - specify the maximum limit on related party exposures included in the trust deed and how the limit must be calculated.

 The Securities (Moratorium) Regulations 2009 prescribe additional disclosure for offer documents in moratorium proposals, imply terms into trust deeds and require additional reporting.

 The Insurance (Prudential Supervision) Act was passed by Parliament on 26 August 2010 and received royal assent on 7 September 2010.
 The final version of the Act as passed is expected to be available soon.

 The Act aims to promote a sound and efficient insurance sector and public confidence in it.
 All insurers that carry on business in New Zealand will have to be provisionally licensed by the Reserve Bank by 31 March 2012 and fully licensed by 30 September 2013.
 In order to get a licence, insurers must meet the requirements for entitlement for licensing under the Act including having: